24 Top Indian Spices and How to Use Them

 8. Ginger (Adarek)

-Ginger is an absolutely essential ingredient for most curries, and is one half of the recipe for ginger garlic paste, used in most food of India.
+Of all Indian spices, Ginger is an absolutely essential ingredient for most curries, and is one half of the recipe for ginger garlic paste, used in most food of India.
 It's fine to use this spice dried.
 Some recipes even call for it.
-Most Indian dishes call for ginger/garlic paste (which you probably will be), you can use a 1-2 inch length of raw ginger, grated or minced and add it with your garlic after you’ve clarified your onions.
+Most Indian dishes call for ginger/garlic paste.
+If you have none, you can cut a 1-2 inch length of raw ginger, grated or minced and cook it with your garlic after you’ve clarified your onions.
 Make sure you have peeled the ginger first.

 9. Garlic (Lahasun)

 Using garlic cloves of the size you get in commercial garlic, between 4 and 10 cloves in a 4 person recipe will give you a good hearty garlic flavor.
-For a milder flavour, add it at the beginning when you start frying your onions, or for a sharper flavour, add it after your onions are soft, giving the garlic less cooking time.
+For a milder flavor, add it at the beginning when you start frying your onions, or for a sharper flavor, add it after your onions are soft, giving the garlic less cooking time.

-To use hing, or asafoetida, you must always add it to your frying pan when your oil or butter is hot.
+To use hing, you must always add it to your frying pan when your oil or butter is hot.
 It should sizzle for a few seconds 5-20 before adding onions, garlic, or ginger.
 For a meal of four, expect to use between ¼ and ½ of a teaspoon of hing.
 Make sure to store it in a sealed container.
 You can find more out about this spice on our asafoetida blog post.

 11. Fenugreek (Methi)